amandeepsinghkhanna/Community-Bible-Study-Script/README.md

-# Python based bible study enables:
+# Python based bible study enabler:

 This script starts from the first verse of Genesis, sends N(any number) verses per day, to a email until reaching the last verse of the book of Revelations.